yugabyte/yugabyte-db/docs/content/index.md

 ### Multi-active availability

-YugaByte’s unique distributed storage and replication architecture provides high availability for most practical situations even while remaining strongly consistent.
-While this may seem as a violation of the CAP theorem, that is not the case in reality.
-During network partitions, the replicas for the impacted tablets form two groups: majority partition that can still establish a Raft consensus and a minority partition that cannot establish such a consensus given the lack of quorum.
+In terms of the CAP theorem, YugaByte DB is a Consistent and Partition-tolerant (CP) database.
+It provides High Availability (HA) for most practical situations even while remaining strongly consistent.
+While this may seem a violation of the CAP theorem, that is not the case since CAP treats availability as a binary option whereas YugaByte treats availability as a percentage that can be tuned to achieve high write availability (reads are always available as long as a single node is available).
+During network partitions, the replicas for the impacted tablets form two groups: majority partition that can still establish a Raft consensus and a minority partition that cannot establish such a consensus (given the lack of quorum).
 Majority partitions are available for both reads and writes.
-Minority partitions are available for reads only (even if the data may get stale as time passes) but not available for writes.
-Requiring majority of replicas to synchronously agree on the value written is by design to ensure strong write consistency and thus obviate the need for any performance impacting anti-entropy operations.
+Minority partitions are available for reads only (even if the data may get stale as time passes) but not available for writes. **Multi-active availability** here refers to YugaByte's ability to serve reads in any partition of a cluster.
+Note that requiring majority of replicas to synchronously agree on the value written is by design to ensure strong write consistency and thus obviate the need for any unpredictable background anti-entropy operations.

 ### Strong write consistency